tsengia/HackPSU-Sauron/README.md

 Check out [the hackathon](https://hackpsu-spring-2022.devpost.com/) and [our submission](https://devpost.com/software/sauron-ke72by) on DevPost.

 # Architecture
 The core of Sauron is its SQL database.
-The schema definition of this database is located in `create_db.sql`.
+The schema definition of this database is located in [`create_db.sql`](create_db.sql).

 ## SQL Database
 The database tracks two types of data: Sources and Event Reports.
 A "Source" in Sauron represents a event data source such as a camera, drone, sensor or human reporter.

 Event Reports describe some sort of disaster-related event.
-Every Report has a timestamp, event type, and can have a description, geographic coordinates, and an attached image (frame) of the event being reported.
+Each Event Report has a timestamp, event type, and can have a description, geographic coordinates, and an attached image (frame) of the event being reported.

 For the hackathon, we used GCP's Cloud SQL to host the database.